Ambleside: Transport

-The nearest National Rail station is at Windermere, which provides services to Oxenholme and Manchester Airport.
+The nearest National Rail station is Windermere, which provides services to Oxenholme on the West Coast Main Line with some through services to Manchester Airport.

 Climate

 Ambleside features an oceanic climate, but being within the Lake District it does experience higher annual rainfall than the average for the North-West of England.
 Parts of the town have been flooded on numerous occasions, with the River Rothay breaking its banks during Storm Desmond in December 2015.